Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 - Louisiana's games have gone over 53.5 points in five of 10 chances this season.

-- The two teams combine to score 66.3 points per game, 12.8 more than the total in this contest.
+- Saturday's over/under is 12.8 points lower than the two team's combined 66.3 points per game average.

-- This contest's over/under is 15.6 points greater than the 37.9 these two squads combine to surrender per game this season.
+- This contest's total is 15.6 points more than the 37.9 these two squads combine to allow per game this season.

-- The Flames and their opponents have scored an average of 57.4 points per game in 2021, 3.9 more than Saturday's total.
+- Flames games this season feature an average total of 57.4 points, a number 3.9 points higher than Saturday's over/under.

-- The 57.3 PPG average total in Ragin' Cajuns games this season is 3.8 points more than this game's over/under.
+- The 53.5-point total for this game is 3.8 points below the 57.3 points per game average total in Ragin' Cajuns games this season.

 Liberty Stats and Trends

-- The Flames have an against the spread record of 3-3 in their six games as a favorite of 4.5 points or more so far this season.
+- The Flames have been favored by 4.5 points or more six times this season and are 3-3 ATS in those games.

-- Liberty's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Liberty has hit the over in 33.3% of its opportunities this year (three times in nine games with a set point total).

-- Liberty is 5-3 against the spread and 7-2 overall in games when it puts up more than 19.2 points.
+- Liberty is 5-3 against the spread and 7-2 overall this season when the team puts up more than 19.2 points.

-- When Liberty churns out more than 357.8 yards, the team is 4-3 against the spread and 5-3 overall.
+- Liberty is 4-3 against the spread and 5-3 overall when the team picks up over 357.8 yards.

-- The Flames have 13 turnovers this season, equal to the number of takeaways for the Ragin' Cajuns.
+- This year, the Flames have turned the ball over 13 times, while the Ragin' Cajuns have forced 13.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.